Cavenfish/Cavenfish.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Physics PhD candidate at the University of Central Florida, working under Dr. Christopher J. Bennett.
+I'm currently a Physics PhD candidate at the University of Central Florida (UCF), working under Dr. Christopher J. Bennett.
+I'm also the chairman of the student chapter of the American Vacuum Society (AVS) at UCF, visit our chapter [website](ucf.avs.org) to see all the exiting things we are up to.
+My research interests include irradiation of astrophysically relevant ices and quantum chemistry calculations of spectroscopic properties of gas-phase molecules.

-My interests are in Computational Quantum Chemistry, Space Weathering, Surface Science and Radiation Transfer.